Inland Empire: Public transportation

 The Inland Empire does not have a particularly extensive or robust public transportation system.
 Due to the large physical size and sprawl of the region, the primary means of transportation in the region is the automobile.
 Less than five percent of the IE's 1,249,224 working-age residents use public transportation to get to work.

 Omnitrans is the largest bus agency in San Bernardino County, while the Riverside Transit Agency (RTA) is the largest in Riverside County.
 Currently, some of Omnitrans' bus routes run on headways of an hour or more, and some routes stop service in the early evening or may not run on weekends.
 SunLine Transit Agency provides bus service in the Coachella Valley while the Victor Valley Transit Authority (VVTA) provides transit service in the High Desert, including to Barstow after the transit systems in the latter was merged into VVTA in 2015.
 Other operators in the region include Pass Transit serving the Banning Pass area, Needles Area Transit serving the city of Needles, Mountain Transit serving the communities in the San Bernardino Mountains including Lake Arrowhead, Big Bear, Running Springs, and Crestline, and the MBTA serving the Morongo Basin and Yucca Valley portions of San Bernardino County.

-Although transit usage and infrastructure remains weak, several projects have moved forward and opened in the 2010s to improve transit accessibility in the region.
+Although transit usage and infrastructure remain weak, several projects have moved forward and opened in the 2010s to improve transit accessibility in the region.
 Major projects include the Perris Valley portion of the Metrolink 91/Perris Valley Line, the San Bernardino Transit Center, and the Omnitrans sbX Green Line, which connects the cities of Loma Linda and San Bernardino, two universities, and the Loma Linda VA Hospital to the San Bernardino Transit Center.
 In addition to sbX, there are other express services available to public transportation users in the region.
 RTA operated (discontinued sometime during early 2020) a BRT-lite system in the RapidLink Gold Line, which runs from UCR to the Corona Transit Center.

 Due to the physical size of the Inland Empire, transit connections between the nodes of the region are primarily served by freeway express services.
-Transit operators of the IE provide service between major destinations and transit centers around Southern California including the San Bernardino Transit Center, the Montclair Transcenter, Disneyland, Pomona–Downtown station, and Oceanside.
+Transit operators of the IE provide service between major destinations and transit centers around Southern California, including the San Bernardino Transit Center, the Montclair Transit Center, Disneyland, Pomona–Downtown station, and the Oceanside Transit Center.

 The region is also part of the five-county Southern California Regional Rail Authority (SCRRA) "Metrolink" commuter rail system.
 Of the seven lines that Metrolink operates, four of them directly serve the Inland Empire: